 The School of Education renamed as the Syed Ahsan Ali and Syed Maratib Ali School of Education speaks about her debut novel, Skyfall, how she was inspired to find her 'song' and the experience of writing as a working woman and a parent.
 Khan is presently working at the New York University Abu Dhabi's Social Research and Public Policy department within the Social Science Division.
 She has written for The Guardian, The Independent, Wasafiri (UK), HuffPost, Verso, Think Progress (USA), DAWN, The Friday Times and Express Tribune.
 She also recently directed a documentary, Concrete Dreams: Some Roads Lead Home, which won many international awards including the Excellence Award at the Docs Without Borders Film Festival, USA, best documentary award at the Indian World Film Festival, the Tagore International Film Festival and the Calcutta International Cult Film Festival.

-The School of Education welcomes the inaugural MPhil Education Leadership and Management class
+The School of Education welcomes the inaugural MPhil Education Leadership and Management class hat inspired you to write Skyfall?
+And what did you learn from writing it?

 During a candid conversation, Saba Karim Khan (BSc 2006)